dchen323/InstaFriends/README.md

 # Weclome to InstaFriends!

 InstaFriends is a single page web app inspired by Instagram.
-Connect with any users and share pictures with all your friends and followers.
+Connect with users and share pictures with all your friends and followers.
 Come join InstaFriends today and share your experiences!

 [Live Link](https://instafriends-.herokuapp.com/#/)

 [Design Documents](https://github.com/dchen323/InstaFriends/wiki)

+## Technology

+InstaFriends is built with...
+  * Ruby on Rails and PostGreSQL to keep track of the backend data through RESTful API.

+  * React/Redux to manage the frontend DOM and interactions with the backend.

 ## Key Features